Apocalypse: Dawn of the Dead

 "About twenty seconds."
 Liam said, obviously grinning from excitement and taking this much better than Judith and John, who both looked very worried.

 "And…done!"
-Liam said as the bus roared to life.
-Liam slammed on the accelerator and everyone was thrown backwards, including the Zombies who went flying into the street.
-The bus sped out of the school's parking lot and everyone got to their feet.
-Nicholas sat down at the front and said "Liam you get an F in efficiency, but I give you an A plus in dramatic timing."
+Liam yelled out as the bus roared to life.
+Liam slammed on the accelerator and everyone was thrown backwards, including the zombies who went flying into the street.
+The bus sped out of the school's parking lot and everyone got to their feet, clutching the seats for dear life.
+Nicholas sat down at the front, clapping the driver on the shoulder and declaring, "Liam you get an F in efficiency, but I give you an A plus in dramatic timing."

 "Thanks, I try."
-Liam said with a grin, turning the corner.
+Liam shot back with a grin, turning the corner.

 "OK guys, the school is gone, and we have no idea how many survived that attack.
-We're on our own.
+Let's assume that there's plenty more zombies out there, and that we're on our own.
 Options?"
 Nicholas asked the others.
 The group had a small moment of silence, contemplating what they could do next.

 "We can keep driving, maybe find help."
 John suggested in a low voice, earning a nod of agreement from Nick and Judith.